A look at different methods to reduce budget deficits. In summary, the three main policies are:

 - Growing demand for social security spending (e.g. rising house rents, leading to higher spending on housing benefit)

-- Growing expenditure on pensions (due to ageing population and triple lock guarantee)
+- Growing expenditure on pensions (due to an ageing population and triple lock guarantee)

 The best way to reduce the budget deficit is to aim for positive economic growth, but in the long-term evaluate government spending commitments and reduce spending to sustainable levels.